-Proper snow management during the winter is a key component of the freshet action plan since it contributes to risk mitigation from excess water during Freshet and prevents possible environmental impacts.
-An internal Snow Management Procedure was developed to efficiently manage snow at the Site.
+Proper snow management during the winter is a key component of the Freshet Management Plan since it contributes to risk mitigation from excess water during Freshet and prevents possible environmental impacts.
+A Snow Management Procedure was developed to efficiently manage snow at the Site.

-Snow that is removed from the Main Camp, Industrial Pad, Ore Pad, 6 Million Liter Fuel Farm, Portal 2 Pad, and Crusher Pad will be transported to a snow dump located at the north margin of CP1.
+Snow that is removed from the Main Camp, Industrial Pad, Ore Pad, 6 Million Liters Fuel Farm, Portal 2 Pad, and Crusher Pad will be transported to a snow dump located at the north margin of CP1.
 Snow removed from the Tailing Storage Facility (TSF) will be transported to either the northeast side of the TSF or to the northwest side, just north of CP3.
 Snow removed from the Paste Plant, Batch Plant, and surrounding laydowns will be transported immediately north of the Batch Plant and maintained as a level snow pad.
-Snow removed from the 3 Million Liter Fuel Farm, Portal 1 Pad, Vent Raise, SWTP/SETP Pad, and associated laydowns will be transported north of the warehouse laydown pad, west of the main access road to the industrial pad (Lake H8 snow pad) and maintained as a level snow pad.
-Snow from Tiriganiaq Open Pit 1 will be transported to CP4 watershed and maintained as a snow pad.
+Snow removed from the 3 Million Liters Fuel Farm, Portal 1 Pad, Vent Raise, SWTP/SETP Pad, and associated laydowns will be transported north of the warehouse laydown pad, west of the main access road to the industrial pad (Lake H8 snow pad) and maintained as a level snow pad.
+Snow from Tiriganiaq Open Pit 1 will be transported to CP4 watershed and maintained as a snow pad east of the Pump 01 pit.
+Clean snow from snow removal along the road to Pump area will be pushed and padded on the western side of the road.

 Snow removed from roadways must be blown or maintained as a snow pad next to the road.
 Snow removal outside of the designated zones is maintained as a clean, level snow pad.

 Figure 4 illustrates the locations for snow collection during the winter and prior to Freshet.

-Figure 5 illustrates the snow management and storage areas for Itivia.
+Figure 5 illustrates the snow management within the Pump area for existing conditions.